 You may not want to reject this option outright though if that is where you are eventually headed but have an early elementary aged student.
 In our family, we used this option when my son was in grades 1-4 and my daughter was in grades 3-5.
 Having grades come from your family in K-5 probably will have less of these consequences.
 When my daughter was in the 6th grade, we used option #2.

-Option #2: Sign-up with a private school program (PSP).
+Option #2: Sign-up with a private satellite program (PSP).

 An additional perk families might find is these groups often provide homeschool community events.
 Many of these programs offer on site courses, playdates, and curriculum/academic guidance if requested, which becomes more important as your child nears high school.

 Some PSPs offer homeschool legal defense.
 Some might ask that you join the Homeschool Legal Defense Association.
 Currently, at $130 per year, families will receive legal defense if an issue should arise about your course of study.
 I have heard about issues coming up, generally in the context of what courses colleges will accept from high school.